bensheldon/island94-middleman/source/articles/2011-03-25-it-was-sexist-when-I-got-here.html.markdown

 ---
-title: '...it was sexist when I got here'
+title: "...it was sexist when I got here"
 date: '2011-03-25'
 tags:
 - culture